Resources

 icon

-When to Increase sum assured in life insurance?
+When should the sum assured in life insurance be increased?

 NRIs should consider increasing their sum assured because of various reasons, such as changes in lifestyle and health conditions, increase in income and assets, approaching retirement age, rise in inflation and healthcare costs, growing family size, pre-existing health conditions, or critical illnesses of self or a family member.
 Let’s explore these situations in detail.